aparaatti/definator/README.md

 On the development machine Definator uses PyQt 5.3.2, Qt 5.3.2 and Python 3.4.1.
 It would be nice to hear how it runs in other environments.
-PyQt5 and Qt5 bundle can be downloaded for example from here: [PyQt5 binaries ](http://www.riverbankcomputing.co.uk/software/pyqt/download5 "download PyQt 5"), which should be fairly easy to install.
+PyQt5 and Qt5 bundle can be downloaded for example from here: [Download PyQt5](http://www.riverbankcomputing.co.uk/software/pyqt/download5 "PyQt 5 binarieds"), which should be fairly easy to install.
 On windows python 3 needs to be also installed, before it can run the application.

-The application can be run by starting definator.py in the root of the project.
+The application can be run by starting definator.py located at the root of the project.

 ## Mailing list